CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_08_Monitoring_and_troubleshooting_Windows_Server.md

       ![](../Media/801-17.png)

-### Exercise 3: Viewing and configuring centralized event logs
+## Exercise 3: Viewing and configuring centralized event logs

+In this exercise, you will configure centralized event log management by setting up event forwarding from one server to another.
+You will enable the necessary prerequisites, such as time synchronization and remote management, and create an event subscription to collect critical events from the source server.
+You will then verify that the event forwarding is set up correctly and that the events are being received on the target server.

 ### Task 1: Configure subscription prerequisites